childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 ## Short Ballot Title

-"Establishes state-funded food assistance program; creates EBT system for eligible Oregon residents"
+"Establishes universal state-funded food assistance program; creates EBT system for all eligible Oregon citizens"

 ## Summary

-This measure establishes the Oregon Food Assistance Program (OFAP), a state-funded program that provides monthly food benefits to eligible Oregon residents using an Electronic Benefit Transfer (EBT) card system.
+This measure establishes the Oregon Food Assistance Program (OFAP), a state-funded universal program that provides monthly food benefits to all eligible Oregon residents using an Electronic Benefit Transfer (EBT) card system.
 The program operates independently of federal funding to ensure continuity during federal disruptions.
-Benefits are determined by household size and income, with eligibility set at 185% of the federal poverty level.
+Eligibility is universal for all United States citizens who are natural persons and full-time residents of Oregon, regardless of income.
+Benefits are determined by household size using federal Thrifty Food Plan standards, with no income-based reductions.

 ## Full Text (Proposed)